JuliaDocs/Documenter.jl/docs/src/man/hosting.md

 ```

 !!! tip
-    A custom domain can be set up with the keyword argument `siteurl` to
+    A custom domain can be set up with the keyword argument `cname` to
     [`deploydocs`](@ref), which will then be used as the base URL for the documentation.

 By default Documenter will create a link called `stable` that points to the latest release